aasis10/aasis10/README.md

 - 👋 Hi, I’m Aasis Gupta
-- 👀 I like Coding and Markets.
+- 👀 I like Coding and Financial Markets.
 - 🌱 I’m a Data Analyst.

 - 📫 Reach me at aasisgupta2468@gmail.com